freshworks/hotline-phonegap/README.md

 -  Hotline.NotificationPriority.PRIORITY_MAX
 -  Hotline.NotificationPriority.PRIORITY_MIN

-They follow the same priority order as Android's NotificaitonCompat.
+This follow the same priority order as Android's NotificaitonCompat class.

 ##### DEPRECATED!

 If you have been using the registerPushNotification call up until now, we recommend you use the method suggested above as we are removing support for it